PROTECT OREGON, OHIO

 HB 646 — Data Center Study Commission

-Advanced out of the House Technology and Innovation Committee on March 3, 2026.
-Would create a 13-member commission to study environmental impact, water usage, grid effects, noise, and local economic impact — and submit non-binding best practices within six months.
-Speaker Huffman has indicated a full House vote before end of March.
+Passed the Ohio House unanimously on March 18, 2026.
+Creates a 13-member commission to study environmental impact, water usage, grid effects, noise, and local economic impact — and submit non-binding best practices within six months.
+Now moves to the Ohio Senate.

 Why it matters for Oregon: A study commission could establish statewide standards that apply to the Oregon project's permitting process.
 Democrats argue the commission lacks labor representation.